 While a greenhouse used to be purely functional and was often hidden in a corner of the yard, these days, people like to place the greenhouse in the center of the backyard and make sure the design is in harmony with the atmosphere.
 It’s usually placed in a sunny place, with not too much wind.
-Don’t install your greenhouse in a place with lots of shade; this will limit the number of plant types you can grow.

 It’s best to place your greenhouse not too far from your house.
 It’s a place that you will be spending lots of time in, and if you would like to install water or electricity pipes, it’s easier if the greenhouse is close to the house.

 In an average hobby greenhouse you usually grow plants that have a hard time growing in open air, such as peppers, tomatoes, eggplant, paprika, and melon.
 When you want to use your greenhouse to have some of your outside plants survive winter, you will need to heat your greenhouse.
 There are many options for heating your greenhouse.
 While electricity and gas are still the most used ones, the newest and more environmentally friendly solar heating is becoming more and more popular.

 No matter which system you choose, heating your greenhouse during winter can get a little expensive.
 It’s definitely necessary to insulate the greenhouse, for example with bubble wrap.
 A greenhouse with double sided polycarbonate is automatically better insulated, which can make a big difference in energy costs.
 When possible, always install a thermostat (low to the ground).
 This will not only help you keep the temperature in the greenhouse steady, but also to lower your energy costs.

 The foundation of your greenhouse is very important.
 It will protect it against all possible pressure rising from the ground.
 Frost during winter can make the ground water rise unevenly into the foundation.
 During summer, the heat can make the ground sag.